Difference-in-Differences with Compositional Changes: Estimation and inference

 \item For all $ x \in \Xcal $, (i) $ p(d,t,x) $ is $ (p+1) $-times continuously differentiable in $ x_{c} $, with uniformly bounded derivatives, for $ \dtall $; (ii) $ m_{d, t}(x) $ is $ (q +1) $-times continuously differentiable in $ x_{c} $, with uniformly bounded derivatives, for $ \dtnpt $. \item $ \sE[|Y|^{\zeta} | X, D, T] < \infty $ a.s. for some constant $ \zeta > 2. $ \item For $ j = ps, or $, (i) $ K^{j} : [-1, 1]^{ \xcdim} \to \mathbb{R}_{+}$; (ii) $ K^{j}(\cdot) $ satisfies the Lipschitz condition, i.e. $ \normabs{ K^j(\u) - K^j(\u')} \leq L \norm{\u - \u' } $ for some $ L >0 $ and any $ \u, \u' \in \R^d $. \item (i) $ \hp = \oh(1) $; (ii) $ \log n/\parens{n h^{v_c + 2p}} = o(1) $ and $\lambda/h^p = o(1)$; (iii) $ \bhp = \oh\parens{n^{-1/4}} $ and $ \log n / \parens{ n \php^{\xcdim}} = \oh\parens{n^{-1/2}} $.
 For $ \dtnpt $, (iv) $ b_{d,t} = \oh(1) $; (v) $ \log n / \parens{n^{1-2/\zeta} b_{d,t}^{\xcdim}} =\oh(1) $; (vi) $ \bhor = \oh\parens{n^{-1/4}} $ and $ \log n / \parens{ n \phor^{\xcdim}} = \oh\parens{n^{-1/2}} $; (vii) $\lambda, \vartheta_{d,t} = \oh(n^{-1/4}) $. \item With $\Qx{j}$ defined in \eqref{eq.q.def}, $ \inf_{x_{c}\in \Xcal_{c}}\lambda_{min}\parens{\Qx{j}} > 0 $, for $j = p, q$. \end{enumerate} \end{asm}

 A few remarks on the assumptions are in order.
 Assumption \ref{ass::asy.lp}.1 indicates that our local polynomial estimator can handle discrete, categorical data.
 The final part of the condition, proposed by \citet{Fan2016}, requires that the boundary of $\Xcal$ is sufficiently dense for the first-stage estimators to exhibit good bias and variance properties near the boundary.
-Assumption \ref{ass::asy.lp}.2 describes the standard smoothness condition for the nuisance functions.
+Importantly, this has to hold for all covariates.\footnote{If this denseness condition does not hold in practice---for example, if the data is very sparse near the boundary of covariates---it may be necessary to restrict the analysis to interior points and impose trimming when estimating treatment effects.} Assumption \ref{ass::asy.lp}.2 describes the standard smoothness condition for the nuisance functions.
 Assumption \ref{ass::asy.lp}.3 is a regularity condition that controls the conditional moments of $ Y $.
 Assumption \ref{ass::asy.lp}.4 collects the regularity conditions on the kernel functions.
 We note that different kernels can be used for the propensity score and conditional mean models.
-In practice, the kernel $K(\cdot) $ usually takes a product form, i.e., $ K(\u) = \prod_{i = 1}^{\xcdim} \mathcal{K}(u_{i}) $, where $ \mathcal{K}(\cdot) $ can be selected from several options, such as triangular, biweight, triweight, or Epanechnikov kernels.
+In practice, the kernel $K(\cdot) $ typically takes a product form, that is, $ K(\u) = \prod_{i = 1}^{\xcdim} \mathcal{K}(u_{i}) $, where $ \mathcal{K}(\cdot) $ can be chosen from several options, such as triangular, biweight, triweight, or Epanechnikov kernels.
 However, the Gaussian kernel is ruled out due to the restriction on compact support.
-Assumption \ref{ass::asy.lp} compiles the rate condition on the bandwidths.
+Assumption \ref{ass::asy.lp}.5 compiles the rate condition on the bandwidths.
 Assumptions \ref{ass::asy.lp}.5 (ii) and (v) are imposed to ensure linear expansions of the local polynomial estimators hold uniformly over $ \Xcal $.
-When $ Y $ has finite moments of any order, such as when it has bounded support, Assumption \ref{ass::asy.lp}.5(v) is implied by Assumption \ref{ass::asy.lp}.5 (vi).
-Assumptions \ref{ass::asy.lp}.5 (iii), (vi), and (vii) specify rate conditions on the bias and stochastic part of the first step estimation error.
-The usual $ \op(n^{-1/4}) $ rate of convergence for the error applies here.
+When $ Y $ has finite moments of any order, such as when it has bounded support, Assumption \ref{ass::asy.lp}.5 (v) is implied by Assumption \ref{ass::asy.lp}.5 (vi).
+Assumptions \ref{ass::asy.lp}.5 (iii), (vi), and (vii) specify rate conditions on the bias and stochastic part of the first-step estimation error.